beliu/P3_Advanced_Lane_Finding/writeup.md

 ![Marks on Road Example][image3]

 To create the threshold binary image, I used three channels: The 'Red' channel from the RGB image, the 'Saturation' channel from the HLS image, and the 'Hue' channel from the HLS image.
 For the Red channel, I applied an absolute Sobel gradient operation in the X direction, with a kernel of size 9 and threshold values between 30 and 100.
 I did a logical `and` of this gradient with a directional gradient on the Red channel, of kernel size 9 and threshold values between 0.7 and 1.3.
+This can be found in 330 to 335 of p3_submission.py.

 The Sobel operation on the Red channel in the X direction did a good job of finding the white lane lines, however it would also pickup extraneous marks on the road.
 I found that if I performed a logical `and` of the output of the Sobel operation with that of the directional gradient, I could remove some of the extraneous marks.
 See the following for an example.
 The top image shows the threshold binary for a Sobel operation in the X direction on the Red channel alone.
 The bottom image shows the output of that operation 'anded' with the directional gradient.
+This can be found in line 296 of p3_submission.py.

 ![Absolute Sobel X on Red][image4]
 ![Absolute Sobel X AND Directional Binary on Red][image5]

 Performing a channel threshold on the HLS Saturation and Hue channels can pick up the yellow lane better, as well as fill in parts of the lanes that the operations on the Red channel did not pick up.
+This can be found in line 297 of p3_submission.py.
 See the image below for an example.

 ![Ch Threshold on HLS S and H Channels][image6]

 Finally, I do a logical `or` of the Red gradient output and the HLS threshold output since both complement each other.
 The Red channel picks up certain white lane portions better and the HLS threshold output picks up yellow lanes better even if the lanes have shadow on them.
+I do this in line 302 of p3_submission.py.
 The top image shows the combined binary output and the bottom image shows the Red channel contribution in red and the HLS channel contribution in green.

 ![Combined Binary][image7]
 ![Color Binary][image8]